Vancats/Vancats/README.md

-- 🔭 I’m currently working on Hangzhou in.
+- 🔭 I’m currently in Hangzhou and working on learning visualization.
-- 🌱 Right now I'm working on visualization.
 - 💬 WeChat: vancats216
 - ✉️ Email: vancats216@gmail.com